Tornadoes of 1962: March 22

 A rare F2 tornado damaged a farm building on the north side of Fresno, California.
-There were no casualties.

 March 30–31

 A destructive outbreak of 11 tornadoes hit the Southeast with 10 of them occurring on March 31.
 A large, catastrophic, 1/4 mi wide F3 tornado carved a 6.9 mi path of devastation through the northwest side of Milton, Florida with little to no warning.
 Several neighborhood were wrecked with at least 130 homes being destroyed while many others were damaged.
 With 17 deaths, this was deadliest tornado ever recorded in Florida until 1998 as well as the deadliest of the year.
 There were 100 injuries as well.
 Overall, the outbreak killed 17 and injured 105.